Joylei/ejdb2-rs/ejdb2-sys/README.md

       mingw-w64-x86_64-cmake
 ```

-- config ENV
+- configure ENV
-need ENV variable `MSYS_HOME` to get it work.
+set ENV variable `MSYS_HOME` to make it work.
 ```
 MSYS_HOME=MSYS_INSTALL_FOLDER
 ```

 ---

-if you choose to use pre-build files , please config ENV variable `EJDB2_INSTALL_PATH`.
+if you choose to use pre-build files , please configure ENV variable `EJDB2_INSTALL_PATH`.
 Nothing else to do, just go ahead to build your project.

-If you choose to build from source, please config ENV `EJDB2_SOURCE`.
+If you choose to build from source, please configure ENV `EJDB2_SOURCE`.
 Then build your project.
 Note: the build script will patch and modify`cmake/modules/AddIOWOW.cmake`, change `-DBUILD_SHARED_LIBS=OFF` to `-DBUILD_SHARED_LIBS=${BUILD_SHARED_LIBS}`.

 ### Static build & dynamic build